KshitijAng/Customer-Churn-Prediction-Using-Decision-Tree/README.md

    - Display the structure of the trained Decision Tree.
    - Plot feature importances.

+## 🔁 Model Export: ONNX Format

+To enable **fast, cross-platform inference**, the trained Decision Tree model is converted into **ONNX (Open Neural Network Exchange)** format using `skl2onnx`.

+**Benefits of ONNX**:
+- Portable model format
+- Optimized for speed
+- Supported across Python, C++, JavaScript, mobile and edge devices

+ONNX model inference is handled using the `onnxruntime` library.

+## 🚀 Deployment with FastAPI

+The project includes a **FastAPI-based REST API** to serve predictions from the ONNX model.

+### Features:
+- Accepts input JSON with `Age`, `NumOfProducts`, and `Balance`
+- Internally computes derived features like `BalancePerProduct`
+- Returns a user-friendly churn prediction and churn probability
+- Optimized inference using ONNX Runtime
+- Fully documented via **Swagger UI**

 ## 📈 Results

 - **Model Accuracy**: Improved model accuracy from 70% to 84% on the test set through iterative feature engineering and tuning.